nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 faster than if we were to use synchronous request.

 After receiving all the data from the responses, we need to concatenate them into one file such that the parser only needs to read from one file.
-This is done so as to minimise the possibility of read failure or exception being thrown.
+This is done to minimise the possibility of read failure or exception being thrown.

 **Synchronous request capability**